Darkcybe/darkcybe.github.io/_posts/2022-09-12-Python_Overview.md

 ## Standard Functions

-Some of the built-in and commonly used functions that exist in Python are listed below, a more through list of examples can be found at: [Built-in Functions — Python 3.10.5 documentation](https://docs.python.org/3/library/functions.html)
+Some of the built-in and commonly used functions that exist in Python are listed below, a more through list of examples can be found atwithin the Python Documentation for [Built-in Functions](https://docs.python.org/3/library/functions.html).

 | Method | Description | Example |
 | --- | --- | --- |